 Budgetary Advocacy: Advocacy from civil society to government during the process government undertakes to build budgets, intended to make the government more accountable to the people and promote transparency.
 Budgetary advocacy enables citizens and social action groups to compel the government to adjust the budget according to the needs and aspirations of people in general and in particular, marginalized people.

 Climate Change: Climate change is a long-term change in the earth’s weather, patterns over extended period of time, including severe weather patterns, rising temperatures, drought and natural disasters, that is affecting people and the environment.
-Climate change projects could include: a DPO led coalition working with government to ensure environmental sustainability policies include persons with disabilities; a local DPO working with village disaster risk management officials to ensure practices and policies are inclusive of persons with disabilities; a DPO addressing land rights issues among PWDs arising from climate change; etcetera.
+Climate change projects could include: a DPO led coalition working with government to ensure environmental sustainability policies include persons with disabilities; a local DPO working with village disaster risk management officials to ensure practices and policies are inclusive of persons with disabilities; an OPD addressing land rights issues among persons with disabilities arising from climate change; etcetera.

 Coalition: In DRF terms, a Coalition is a formal partnership between three or more organizations to collaboratively carry out a national- or mid-level project.
-The Coalition must be led by a Disabled Persons’ Organization and each member of the Coalition should have a clear role in project implementation, defined in a Memorandum of Understanding (MoU).
+The Coalition must be led by an Organization of Persons with Disabilities and each member of the Coalition should have a clear role in project implementation, defined in a Memorandum of Understanding (MoU).